HO-Artisan/.github/profile/README.md

 <h1></h1>

 **HO-Artisan** is open and inclusive.
-If you want to become one of us, just send a issue [here.](https://github.com/HO-Artisan/.github/issues)
+If you want to become one of us, just send an issue [here.](https://github.com/HO-Artisan/.github/issues)